bmcdonald3/arkouda-codespace/README.md

 Once you are seeing the Jupyter server screen, you can open the `clean_tutorial_nyc_taxi_parquet.ipynb` file and start running your Jupyter notebook!

 ## Learning Resources
-To learn about Arkouda beyond what's presented in the slides, consider the following resources:
+To learn more about Arkouda and take your applications to a supercomputer, consider the following resources:

 * [Arkouda repository](https://github.com/bears-r-us/arkouda)